vonplaten/docker-nodejs-vscode/README.md

 ## Description
 Development environment for NodeJS.
 Any OS.
-Folder .devcontainer is for editor VSCode.
+The folder .devcontainer is for editor VSCode.

 ## Run
 - "docker-compose up --build" to test the container, then "docker-compose down" to shut down.